marco-bellini/fastapi_mcp_sse/README.md

 - **Interoperability**: Creates a common interface between different AI models and tools
 - **Extensibility**: Makes it easy to add new capabilities to AI systems without retraining

-This project demonstrates how to implement MCP using Server-Sent Events (SSE) in a Starlette web application.
+This project demonstrates how to implement MCP using Server-Sent Events (SSE) in a FastAPI web application.

 ## Description

-This project demonstrates how to implement Server-Sent Events (SSE) using the Starlette framework while integrating Model Context Protocol (MCP) functionality.
-The key feature is the seamless integration of MCP's SSE capabilities within a full-featured Starlette web application that includes custom routes.
+This project demonstrates how to implement Server-Sent Events (SSE) using the FastAPI framework while integrating Model Context Protocol (MCP) functionality.
+The key feature is the seamless integration of MCP's SSE capabilities within a full-featured FastAPI web application that includes custom routes.

 ## Features

 - Server-Sent Events (SSE) implementation with MCP
-- Starlette framework integration with custom routes
+- FastAPI framework integration with custom routes
 - Unified web application with both MCP and standard web endpoints
 - Customizable route structure
 - Clean separation of concerns between MCP and web functionality